Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Problem Structure

-with respect to $\mathbf{y}$ and $\mathbf{z}$ \citep{halemaneOptimalProcessDesign1983}.
-Consequently, if the objective function of the lower-level problem is not jointly convex in the uncertain variables or if there are nonconvexities in the operational problem, the worst-case scenario may not lie on a vertex of the uncertainty set, which may lead to failure of the feasibility time-step heuristic and thus a non-robust design \citep{wedemeyerRobustEnergySystem2025}.
+Consequently, if $\nu^{*}(\mathbf{y})$ is nonconvex, the worst-case scenario may not lie on a vertex of the uncertainty set, which may lead to failure of the feasibility time-step heuristic and thus a non-robust design \citep{wedemeyerRobustEnergySystem2025}.